bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/01_Executing.rst

         --master_port=<int>                     Port to run the COMPSs master communications.
                                                 Only for NIO adaptor
                                                 Default: [43000,44000]
         --jvm_master_opts="<string>"            Extra options for the COMPSs Master JVM.
-Each option separed by "," and without blank spaces (Notice the quotes)
+Each option separated by "," and without blank spaces (Notice the quotes)
                                                 Default: Empty
         --jvm_workers_opts="<string>"           Extra options for the COMPSs Workers JVMs.
-Each option separed by "," and without blank spaces (Notice the quotes)
+Each option separated by "," and without blank spaces (Notice the quotes)
                                                 Default: -Xms256m,-Xmx1024m,-Xmn100m
         --cpu_affinity="<string>"               Sets the CPU affinity for the workers Supported options: disabled, automatic, dlb or user defined map of the form "0-8/9,10,11/12-14,15,16"